zenml-io/zenml/docs/book/user-guide/advanced-guide/pipelining-features/configure-steps-pipelines.md

 <summary>See it in action with the E2E example</summary>

-*To setup local environment used below follow recommendations from [Project templates](../../starter-guide/using-project-templates.md#advanced-guide).*
+*To setup the local environment used below, follow the recommendations from the [Project templates](../../starter-guide/using-project-templates.md#advanced-guide).*

 In [`pipelines/batch_inference.py`](../../../../../examples/e2e/pipelines/batch_inference.py) you can find an example using `ExternalArtifact` concept to